tenzir/tenzir/web/docs/formats/xsv.md

 Note that nested records have dot-separated field names.

+### Common Options (Parser)

+The options are the common parser options, which can be found on the [formats page](formats.md#schema-inference).

 ### `<field-sep>`

 Specifies the string that separates fields.
+This is required for `XSV`and cannot be set for any of the other variations.

 ### `<list-sep>`

 Specifies the string that separates list elements *within* a field.
+ This is required for `XSV`, but can be explicitly changed from the respective default for the other parsers.

 ### `<null-value>`

 Specifies the string that denotes an absent value.
+This is required for `XSV`, but can be explicitly changed from the respective default for the other parsers.

 ### `--allow-comments` (Parser)